Nachtfeuer/covid19/README.md

 pip install requests numpy pandas matplotlib click
 ```

-With this you simply can run the script like this (depending on the options you have choosen):
+With this you simply can run the script like following (depending on the options you have choosen):

 ```
 python visualize.py
 ```

 Running this script a file **covid19.csv** is generated and
-a file **covid19.png** is generated.
-In addition the viewer
+a file **covid19-germany.png** is generated (you can generate for other countries as well).
-is started showing you same image where you can do some
+In addition the viewer is started showing you same image where you can do some
 operation like zooming into the data.